suhasaraos/LunchVoteApp/challenges/challenge-6.md

 ### Terraform Hints for Private Networking

-Ask GitHub Copilot to help you understand these resources, which are already wired into the `private-networking`, `sql-database`, and `app-service` modules in this repo:
+Ask GitHub Copilot to help you understand these resources:

 ```hcl
 # 1. Virtual Network and subnets (modules/private-networking/main.tf)